Apply for IRB Review

-Investigators must submit IRB applications through the online iStar system.
+Applications for IRB review must be submit online through the iStar system.
 Subsequent reviews, amendments, and reportable events must also be submitted through iStar.
-An iStar account is needed to utilize this system.
-For information on how to obtain and use an iStar account, visit iStar Resources.

 IRB Approval Process

 Investigators must indicate if the application requires exempt, expedited, or full board review.
-The final determination of the review category is made by the IRB.
+The IRB verifies or corrects the selected level of review.

-Once the application is submitted the faculty advisor must review and sign off on the application.
-In some cases, a departmental representative must also sign the application.
-This sign-off represents consideration of scientific merit, availability of resources, or other issues at the department level.
+Once the application is submitted, the faculty advisor or department chair signs-off on the application.
+This sign-off represents review of scientific merit, availability of resources, or other issues at the department level.

 The researcher will be notified through an iStar generated email when the study has been approved.